 Harvesting the fallen trees after a natural disturbance is called salvage-logging, and this management practice is a common response to windstorms (Lindenmayer et al. 2012).
 Salvage logging can help landowners recover the economic value of the fallen trees, or it may be motivated towards reducing the risk of fire and insect outbreaks, or safety hazard (Thorn et al. 2014, Perry and Herms 2019).
 However, there is a growing interest in managing forests in ways that conserve biodiversity, including insect populations that are threatened globally due to environmental change (Wagner 2019).
 This includes understanding how management practices such as salvage-logging impact insect biodiversity (Thorn et al. 2018).
 For example, salvage-logging alters the biological legacies left by windstorms by reducing the amount and diversity of woody debris, as well as by disturbance of understory plants, potential for soil compaction from machinery, and modified tree species composition (McNabb et al. 2001, Curtze et al. 2018, Slyder et al. 2020).
 The combination of natural wind disturbance followed by salvage-logging disturbance could cause longer-lasting changes to the ecosystem.

 To understand how insect biodiversity is affected by forest management, an indicator taxon can be used, which is a starting point for characterizing the response of the insect community (Langor and Spence 2006).
 Ground beetles (Coleoptera: Carabidae) are useful indicators because they are taxonomically well known, respond quickly to abiotic and biotic conditions, and are sensitive to forest disturbances (Koivula 2011).
 Ground beetles are diverse in multiple habitats, including both mature forests and early successional habitats such as tallgrass prairies, agricultural fields, urban areas, clearcuts, and floodplains (Silverman et al. 2008, Lambeets et al. 2008, Lundgren and McCravy 2011).
-Within mature forests, ground beetle communities can differ based on predominate tree species, managed vs. old-growth forest, and forests with dense vs open ground vegetation (Werner and Raffa 2000, Browne et al. 2014, Perry et al. 2018).
+Within mature forests, ground beetle communities can differ based on predominate tree species, managed vs. old-growth forest, and forests with dense vs. open ground vegetation (Werner and Raffa 2000, Browne et al. 2014, Perry et al. 2018).
 Thus, the occurrence and species composition of ground beetles can indicate fine-scale differences in habitat.